sarahhbrunett/Network-issues/Questions.md

 Here are some questions that can be asked to solve or get an idea as to what the issue is.

+As we already know the Issue is connected to the network, but hese questions will help lead us in the right direction as to pin point the problem

 1. Could you describe what you are seeing?
 2. When did this problem start?
 3. Has this ever happened before?